docker/cli/docs/reference/commandline/run.md

 $ docker run -it --storage-opt size=120G fedora /bin/bash
 ```

-This (size) will allow to set the container rootfs size to 120G at creation time.
+This (size) will allow to set the container filesystem size to 120G at creation time.
 This option is only available for the `devicemapper`, `btrfs`, `overlay2`,
 `windowsfilter` and `zfs` graph drivers.
 For the `devicemapper`, `btrfs`, `windowsfilter` and `zfs` graph drivers,
 user cannot pass a size less than the Default BaseFS Size.
 For the `overlay2` storage driver, the size option is only available if the
-backing fs is `xfs` and mounted with the `pquota` mount option.
+backing filesystem is `xfs` and mounted with the `pquota` mount option.
-Under these conditions, user can pass any size less than the backing fs size.
+Under these conditions, user can pass any size less than the backing filesystem size.

 ### <a name=tmpfs></a> Mount tmpfs (--tmpfs)